Japan JCT Tax Obligations for Foreign Corporations with a Capital of JPY 10 Million or More (Amendments to the Consumption Tax Law, April 2024)

 Examples where JCT tax filing is required:

-- Qualified JCT Invoice Issuer
+- Qualified JCT Invoice Issuers

 - Businesses that have made the election to become a taxable enterprise

-※ With the amendments to the Consumption Tax Law in April 2024, regarding point 4, if a foreign corporation has capital or contributions exceeding 10 million yen when they start business operations in Japan (including specifically newly established corporations), regardless of when the corporation was established abroad, they are obliged to pay taxes and declare from the fiscal year they start operations in Japan (applicable for taxable periods starting after October 1, 2024).
+※ With the amendments to the Consumption Tax Law in April 2024, regarding point 4, if a foreign corporation has capital or contributions exceeding 10 million yen when they start business operations in Japan (including specified newly established corporations), regardless of when the corporation was established abroad, they are obliged to pay taxes and declare from the fiscal year they start operations in Japan (applicable for taxable periods starting after October 1, 2024).

 We specialize in navigating complex issues at the intersection of customs procedures and taxation—an area where our ability to offer practical, comprehensive support from both perspectives sets us apart.
 Understanding the close relationship between customs duties and national taxes (especially, Japan Consumption Tax - JCT), and addressing both in an integrated manner, is crucial in the context of international trade.

-📌 What Is a JCT Tax Representative and Why Is It Required?
+What Is a JCT Tax Representative and Why Is It Required?

 When a non-resident foreign entity becomes subject to Japan’s Consumption Tax (JCT), it is required to appoint a JCT Tax Representative (Tax Agent).